Chart Color Schemes

 An assessment of population growth drivers in Aldgate - Stirling reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Aldgate - Stirling's population, as per AreaSearch's analysis, is approximately 18,902 as of February 2026.
-This figure represents an increase of 694 individuals (3.8%) since the 2021 Census, which reported a population of 18,208 people.
-The change was inferred from the estimated resident population of 18,843 in June 2024 and an additional 22 validated new addresses since the Census date.
-This results in a population density ratio of 161 persons per square kilometer, indicating significant space per person and potential room for further development.
-Overseas migration primarily drove population growth, contributing approximately 70.5% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Aldgate - Stirling's population is around 18,902 as of Feb 2026.
+This reflects an increase of 694 people (3.8%) since the 2021 Census, which reported a population of 18,208 people.
+The change is inferred from the estimated resident population of 18,843 from the ABS as of June 2024 and an additional 22 validated new addresses since the Census date.
+This population level equates to a density ratio of 161 persons per square kilometer, providing significant space per person and potential room for further development.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 70.5% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are used, based on 2021 data and released in 2023, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, population projections indicate an increase just below the median of national statistical areas.
-The area is expected to expand by 1,356 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 6.9% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, and for years post-2032, the SA State Government's Regional/LGA projections by age category, released in 2023 and based on 2021 data, are adopted with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Looking at population projections moving forward, a population increase just below the median of national statistical areas is expected, with the area expected to expand by 1,356 persons to 2041 based on the latest annual ERP population numbers, reflecting a gain of 6.9% in total over the 17 years.

 Frequently Asked Questions - Population